-Head of Faculty: Mr Phill Thompson
+Head of Faculty: Mr Jon Edwards

-Contact details: Phil.Thompson@Cayprep.edu.ky
+Contact details: Jon.Edwards@Cayprep.edu.ky

 Entry requirements: B/II in PE.
 A-level PE students must be playing sport to a high level outside of school.
-See Mr Thompson if you have not studied PE before.
+See a member of the PE faculty if you have not studied PE before.